think-cell/wg21/P2881-generator-for.md

 it cannot resume later on.
 However, it is enough for algorithms that require only a single loop, like `std::ranges::for_each`, `std::ranges::copy`, or `std::ranges::fold_left` (plus variants and fold-like algorithms like `std::ranges::any_of`).

-A generator ranges is implemented as a type with an overloaded `operator()` that takes another callable, a sink.
+A generator range is implemented as a type with an overloaded `operator()` that takes another callable, a sink.
 It will then use internal iteration invoking the sink with each argument.
 Early exit (i.e. `break`) is possible by returning `tc::break_` from the sink, which the `operator()` then detects, stops iteration, and forwards the result.